 Avoid serious injury or death from a gasoline fire or explosion.
+Use caution when filling fuel tanks.
 Always stop the engine and do not smoke or allow open flames or sparks in the area while filling fuel tanks.

 Remote Control Features